FirstHR

 Office Manager / HR CoordinatorHandles administrative operations, people processes, and compliance for the teamManage hiring logistics: job postings, interview scheduling, offer letters.
 Run onboarding for new hires: paperwork, training setup, Day 1 logistics.
 Maintain employee records and ensure compliance with state and federal requirements.
 Coordinate benefits enrollment and PTO tracking.
 Serve as first point of contact for employee questions about policies and procedures.Onboarding completion rate; time from offer to productive Day 1

 Notice that each role has 5-7 responsibilities, not 15.
 The principle: if you cannot list a role's responsibilities on one page, the role is either too broad or the responsibilities are too granular.
-The job responsibilities guide covers how to write responsibilities that are specific enough to be useful and broad enough to stay relevant as the role evolves.
-For the hiring side of role creation, the recruitment process guide covers how to turn role definitions into job postings and interview plans.

 What worked for me